drdv/git-dag/docs/sphinx/src/example_git_internals.rst

 .. include:: .static/examples/git_internals/final_dag_no_trees_and_blobs_args.rst
 .. include:: .static/examples/git_internals/final_dag_no_trees_and_blobs_html.rst

 ..
-[1] That is, trees and blobs are considered to be standalone if they don't have
+[1] The notion of standalone trees and blobs is not standard.
+We use it to label
-       parent commits that are reachable from a branch a tag or the reflog.
+       trees and blobs that don't have parent commits that are reachable from a branch a tag or the reflog.